-In this document, authorized staff will hereafter be defined as all M-DCPS employees, consultants, vendors, auditors, students, temporary help, and others authorized by M-DCPS to use the specific M-DCPS computer systems, applications, and information required for the performance of their job or function.
+In this document, authorized staff will hereafter be defined as all M-DCPS employees, consultants, vendors, auditors, students, temporary help and others authorized by M-DCPS to use the specific M-DCPS computer systems, applications and information required for the performance of their job or function.
 These specific functions are determined and/or approved by the site supervisor.
 Modification of authorizations without the site administrator's approval is prohibited.

-The following is a list of some of the individuals/resources the Network Security Standards apply to:
+The Network Security Standards apply to:

-- All authorized staff, volunteers, students, and vendors as well as unauthorized parties seeking access to M-DCPS computer resources - All M-DCPS mainframes, minicomputers, personal computers, outside timesharing services, outside suppliers of data, network systems, wireless devices, M-DCPS-licensed software, and computer workstations - All M-DCPS data and reports derived from these facilities - All programs developed on M-DCPS time or using company equipment - All terminals, communication lines, and associated equipment on M-DCPS premises or connected to M-DCPS computers over physical or virtual links
+- All authorized staff, volunteers, students and vendors as well as unauthorized parties seeking access to M-DCPS computer resources - All M-DCPS mainframes, minicomputers, personal computers, outside timesharing services, outside suppliers of data, network systems, wireless devices, M-DCPS-licensed software and computer workstations - All M-DCPS data and reports derived from these facilities - All programs developed on M-DCPS time or using company equipment

+All terminals, communication lines, and associated equipment on M-DCPS premises or connected to M-DCPS computers over physical or virtual links